brianyang/anotherpubsub/README.md

 	action:'notify'
 ```

-## unsubscribe from newSignup events
+## unsubscribe from custom event
+Cancel all subscriptions to the specified event name.
 ```coffeescript
 app.pubber.revoke newSignup
 ```